Alquity Future World Fund

 Sustainable, Responsible &/or ESG Policy:

 ESG analysis is a critical component of Alquity.
 There are certain practices we believe are inconsistent with long-term financial returns and an overall positive societal impact.
-Our Red Flags are exclusions for companies within sectors that are not consistent with our process and either are detrimental to or provide no environmental or societal benefits.
+Firstly, we will apply our negative screening.
+We will exclude companies within sectors that are not consistent with our process and either are detrimental to or provide no environmental or societal benefits.
 This includes companies with over 5% of revenues or profits in their most recent financial report attributed to:

 • Tobacco